japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

 NOTE: `doExecute` is part of `SparkPlan` Contract to generate the runtime representation of a physical operator as a recipe for distributed computation over internal binary rows on Apache Spark (`RDD[InternalRow]`).

-`doExecute` first requests the `StreamingQueryManager` for the <<spark-sql-streaming-StreamingQueryManager.adoc#stateStoreCoordinator, StateStoreCoordinatorRef>> to the `StateStoreCoordinator` RPC endpoint (for the driver).
+`doExecute` first requests the `StreamingQueryManager` for the <<spark-sql-streaming-StreamingQueryManager.md#stateStoreCoordinator, StateStoreCoordinatorRef>> to the `StateStoreCoordinator` RPC endpoint (for the driver).

-`doExecute` then uses `SymmetricHashJoinStateManager` utility to <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#allStateStoreNames, get the names of the state stores>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#LeftSide, left>> and <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#RightSide, right>> sides of the streaming join.
+`doExecute` then uses `SymmetricHashJoinStateManager` utility to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#allStateStoreNames, get the names of the state stores>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#LeftSide, left>> and <<spark-sql-streaming-SymmetricHashJoinStateManager.md#RightSide, right>> sides of the streaming join.

-In the end, `doExecute` requests the <<left, left>> and <<right, right>> child physical operators to execute (generate an RDD) and then <<spark-sql-streaming-StateStoreAwareZipPartitionsHelper.adoc#stateStoreAwareZipPartitions, stateStoreAwareZipPartitions>> with <<processPartitions, processPartitions>> (and with the `StateStoreCoordinatorRef` and the state stores).
+In the end, `doExecute` requests the <<left, left>> and <<right, right>> child physical operators to execute (generate an RDD) and then <<spark-sql-streaming-StateStoreAwareZipPartitionsHelper.md#stateStoreAwareZipPartitions, stateStoreAwareZipPartitions>> with <<processPartitions, processPartitions>> (and with the `StateStoreCoordinatorRef` and the state stores).

 === [[processPartitions]] Processing Partitions of Left and Right Sides of Stream-Stream Join -- `processPartitions` Internal Method